History and life of Wonder Woman

 For over three-quarters of a century Wonder Woman has been a beacon of strength for so many people.
-Learn about her history and the much-anticipated upcoming movie — Wonder Woman.
+Since her debut in 1941, Wonder Woman has been a beacon of strength for so many people.
+Learn about her history and the live-action films starring Gal Gadot. — Wonder Woman.

 Wonder Woman is arguably the most famous female superhero out there — one with a colorful history through the years.
 Making her debut in the 1941's All Star Comics No. 8, the character was created by William Moulton Marston, who envisioned her as the ideal love leader and the type of woman who should rule the world with the strength of Superman and the appeal of a good and beautiful woman.
 The comic book has been published by DC Comics for its entire run, apart from a brief hiatus in 1986.

-Created in response to the prominence of male super heroes at the time (Superman, Batman, Captain America) Marston hoped his female hero would inspire young kids — both girls and boys, although aimed slightly more towards the former — to become leaders through articles and features celebrating female empowerment.
+Created in response to the prominence of male superheroes at the time (Superman, Batman, Captain America) Marston hoped his female hero would inspire young kids to become leaders through articles and features celebrating female empowerment.
 There were stories about the career paths of famous and accomplished ladies called the Wonder Women of History.

 Wonder Woman tells the tale of Princess Diana of Themyscira.
 Her original origin story says she was formed out of clay by her mother, Hippolyta, and had life bestowed upon her by the Greek gods — making her the only Amazon not conceived by a man.
-She grows up free of men on the Paradise Island where the Amazons teach her warrior skills as well as lessons of love and peaces.
-The gods also gift Diana with powers including strength, wisdom and courage, a hunter’s heart, beauty, sisterhood, speed and flight.
+She grows up free of men on Paradise Island where the Amazons teach her warrior skills as well as lessons of love and peace.
+The gods also gift Diana with powers including strength, wisdom, courage, a hunter's heart, beauty, sisterhood, speed, and flight.

 Original Wonder Woman